 Only she remembered what happened on her wedding day.

 The morning after her wedding, Anya woke to sunlight splintering through the curtains of a room that wasn’t hers.
 Her wedding dress, once pristine and silk-white, now lay folded at the foot of the bed like an offering—dry, spotless, and untouched.
 The flowers in her hair had vanished.
 Her phone was missing.
-And beside her, the space where was empty and cold.
+The space next to her was empty and cold.
 The place where her husband should have been.

 Downstairs, her mother was humming in the kitchen.
-Calm.
-Too calm.
+Acting Calm.
+Too calm for Anya's comfort.

-Her mother turned with a puzzled smile.
+Her mother turned with an inconspicuous smile.
 “Who?
 You don't remember driving over last night?"
+She asks innocently.

 Anna’s skin prickled.
 “What are you talking about?
 Our wedding was yesterday.
 At Saint Mary’s.
 You helped me with the veil.
 You wore a purple dress.
 You cried during the vows.”

-Her mother turned her head slightly as she set down the spatula.
-She turned away from the stove after turning it off.
-She stepped closer to Anya.
-Brandishing that patient, yet cautious look reserved for the unwell.
+Her mother turned her head slightly and she turned toward the stove.
+Brandishing that patient, yet cautious look reserved for the unwell Anya mother looked at her once more with concern.

 Panic rose like a tide within Anya.
 Anya bolted to the living room, yanked open drawers, searched for invitations, photos, anything that indicated James was real and that this was some kind of mistake.
 Nothing.
 She found nothing to reassure her.
 She began doubting her memories.
-The room was closing in on he she was was having a panic attack.
+The room was closing in on her she was was having a panic attack.
 "Anya, honey are you alright?
 What are you looking for?"
 Her mother says with much concern in her voice.
-"Nothing, umm my phone.
-Have you seen it mom?"
+Anya answers quickly, "Nothing, umm my phone.
+Have you seen it?

 "It's probably in your room."